phetsims/qa/documentation/qa-book.md

 ### 6.2: PhET Test Maintenance

-PhET Test is a computer with files on it.
-As of 2018-05-10, the computer is Turing, a MacBook Pro.
-Turing is connected to the internet via an ethernet cable.
-You must be connected to the internet via UCB Wireless or via a virtual private network (VPN) to connect to Turing.
-The sticky note on Turing has its internet protocol (IP) address and its media access control (MAC) address.
-PhET Test is used to check master.
-(Master is the main branch of the software development tree.)
-PhET Test has caching issues, so always use a private window when accessing PhET Test.
-If you see something like ”failed to pull,” then look through Turing’s terminal to see if you can find the culprit.
+PhETTest runs on bayes, see https://github.com/phetsims/phetmarks/blob/master/phettest/README.md for notes about maintaining the associated processes.
+This requires the ability to ssh into bayes with the `phet-admin` account.
+If you see something like ”failed to pull,” then look through bayes logs to see if you can find the culprit.
 Every time a new repository is made, press the “Refresh Perennial” button.
 (Perennial is the list of simulations.)
 Press the ”Pull All” button every 5 hours.

 Here is a list of helpful commands:

-* `$ pm2 stop phettest-server.js`
-* `$ pm2 start phettest-server.js`
-* `$ pm2 logs`

-or

-* `$ pm2 stop index-server`
+* `$ pm2 stop phettest-server`
-* `$ pm2 start index-server`
+* `$ pm2 start phettest-server`
-* `$ pm2 logs`
+* `$ pm2 logs phettest-server`

 ### 6.3: Website Administration